saiahlee/sstevens2.github.io/_posts/2017-10-31-firstpost.md

 I was in high schools when blogs rose to popularity and high schoolers can be *mean*.

 Even in grad school I've had demotivating experiences (which I won't go into) that increased my anxiety about asking questions and putting my words on the internet.
-It is really hard to learn new computational skills when you are afraid of posting questions to the
+Though this is troublesome because it is really hard to learn new computational skills when you are afraid of asking questions on the internet.

 Not to mention the trollery and cruelty I've seen on Twitter.
 I spend on average probably 15 min contemplating each tweet because it makes me so nervous.